-Section Number Summary Impact CBO Score(s) (FURTHER AMENDS 44103 and 44102) Community engagement activities include at least 80 hours/month of work & other educational or work-related activities.
-Noncompliance results in disenrollment, termination, or lock out of beneficiaries from marketplace coverage premium tax credits.
-Mandatory exceptions include those under 19, pregnant, aged and disabled, or those formerly incarcerated (full list pg.
-82-86).
-Optional exceptions to the requirement are subject to Secretary approval for individual hardship circumstances or high unemployment rates in the State.
-Individuals are determined eligible through regular verification processes one month prior to requests for medical assistance, with a state option to increase verification frequencies ("look backs") and employ ex parte verifications.
-Requirements cannot be waived by Section 1115 waivers.
-Removes some legal liability for states that will disenroll otherwise eligible Medicaid beneficiaries.
-States will receive a portion of the \$50M grant as "implementation funds" from the Secretary. \$100M is required to verify their statuses and states have the option to increase the frequency of verification. • Vulnerable Populations Impacted Research suggests work requirements could have particular adverse effects on certain Medicaid populations, such as women, people with HIV, and adults with disabilities including those age 50 to 64.
-(KFF) Prior CBO estimates of a similar work reporting requirement (from the 2023 Limit, Save, Grow Act, targeting individuals aged 19-55), estimated federal savings of \$109B over 2023-2033 period, with an estimated 1.5 million people losing coverage.
+Section Number Summary Impact CBO Score(s)

+disabled, or those formerly

+incarcerated (full list pg.
+82-

+86).

+Optional exceptions to the

+requirement are subject to

+Secretary approval for

+individual hardship

+circumstances or high

+unemployment rates in the

+State.

+Individuals are determined

+eligible through regular

+verification processes one

+month prior to requests for

+medical assistance, with a

+state option to increase verification frequencies

+("look backs") and employ

+ex parte verifications.

+Requirements cannot be

+waived by Section 1115

+waivers.

+Removes some legal

+liability for states that will

+disenroll otherwise eligible

+Medicaid beneficiaries.

+States will receive a portion

+of the \$50M grant as

+"implementation funds"

+from the Secretary. \$100M

+is appropriated to the

-Section Number Summary Impact CBO Score(s) appropriated to the Secretary "for purposes of awarding grants."
-Effective October 1, 2028, would add mandatory deductions, cost-sharing or similar requirements for certain Medicaid Expansion enrollees (with incomes over 100% of the federal poverty line).
+Section Number Sı ımmary Impact С BO Score(s) SEC.
+44142 Modifying cost sharing requirements for certain • Secretary "for purposes of awarding grants."
+Effective October 1, 2028, would add mandatory deductions, cost-sharing or similar requirements for certain Medicaid Expansion Providers could deny Medicaid enrollees certain services.
+Even relatively small levels of cost sharing in the range of \$1 to \$5 are associated with reduced use of care, • According to updated CBO scores, this provision, if implemented, would result in savings to the federal government of \$13 billion over ten years (2025-2034). certain expansion individuals under the Medicaid program • certain Medicaid Expansion enrollees (with incomes over 100% of the federal poverty line).
 Cost-sharing must be "greater than \$0," but cannot exceed \$35, for any particular health care item or service rendered.
 Sets a total aggregate limit on cost sharing of 5% of family income (as applied on a quarterly or monthly basis).
-Medicaid-participating providers would be allowed to refuse care to enrollees who do not pay the required cost-sharing amount at the time of service (although, providers are permitted to waive the cost-sharing requirements on a case-by-case basis).
-Excludes from cost-sharing: Pregnancy related services Inpatient hospital, nursing facility, ICF-MR facility services Emergency services Family planning services and supplies Hospice care Providers could deny Medicaid enrollees certain services.
-Even relatively small levels of cost sharing in the range of \$1 to \$5 are associated with reduced use of care, including necessary services.
+Medicaid-participating providers would be allowed to refuse care to enrollees who do not pay the required cost-sharing amount at the time of service (although, providers are permitted to waive the cost-sharing associated with reduced use of care, including necessary services.
 Research also finds that cost sharing can result in unintended consequences, such as increased use of the emergency room, and that cost sharing negatively affects access to care and health outcomes.
 Because 5% family income limit on cost-sharing applies on a monthly or quarterly basis, this could overburden individuals who are employed seasonally, or whose incomes vary in different months or quarters during the year.
 High numbers of enrollees fail to pay premiums (often due to confusion or unaffordability): for example, in Arkansas, just 14% of enrollees made their premium payments.
-Premium and cost-sharing requirements cause people to lose their Medicaid coverage.
-In Montana, nearly one in four people CBO did not score this provision individually, but, collectively, with more than a dozen other provisions that impact eligibility/enrollment, CBO estimates \$625 billion in reduced federal spending (as various populations lose Medicaid coverage when these provisions are implemented).
-It should be noted that where states have tested cost-sharing requirements for Medicaid-enrolled individuals, these policies have not generated substantial cost-savings, given the high administrative costs associated with collecting relatively low premium amounts.
-However, cost-savings may accrue when people are denied services due to inability to pay.
+Premium and cost-sharing requirements cause people to lose their Medicaid • requirements on a case-by- case basis).
+Excludes from cost- sharing: coverage.
+In Montana, nearly one in four people subject to the state's premium requirement lost access to Medicaid.